-If we are faced with a dilemma or question of ethics, we must think carefully and consult the relevant reference materials, such as Congebec's Values, Statement of Mission and Vision and our internal policies.
-These documents can be found on the Congebec.com website, on the human resources intranet server (ADP payroll), or at our place of work.
+If we are faced with an ethical dilemma, we must think carefully and consult the relevant reference materials, such as CONGEBEC's Values, Statement of Mission and Vision and our internal policies.
+These documents can be found on the CONGEBEC.com website, on the human resources intranet server (ADP payroll), or at our workplace.
 We can also request a copy from our superior.